wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-connect-query.md

 ## Step 4: Get the connection string

-Use the [Azure preview portal](http://manage.windowsazure.cn/) to copy the connection string for your database.
+Use the [Azure Management Portal](https://manage.windowsazure.cn) to copy the connection string for your database.

 Your first use will be to connect Visual Studio to your Azure SQL Database **AdventureWorksLT** database.